lineality/definition_behavior_studies/README.md

 We can align on - Scope: MVPs (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack' We can align on - Feedback: Tests, Ecological Effects, Communication & Iteration

+Project Areas:
+We can identify project areas where when undefined will cause the project to fail and become a liability most of the time, often for unobserved and misunderstood reasons (self-referentially due to mis-alignment.
+We can more identify more abstract higher level project areas such as:
+- Aligned
+- Hygienic
+- Coordinated/Collaborative
+- Data-STEM
+- Productive
+- Projects
+We can identify specific project definition and coordination areas such as:
+- Process: Workflow Type, STEM Integration, Values, Agenda, Methods, Coordinated Decisions, (Data/System)Ecology: Collapse & Productivity (default option: Agile, Kahneman-Tversky, Definition-Studies)
+- Schedule: (Duration; Start date)
+- Users: Stakeholders & Needs & Goals Evaluation (of users)
+- Features: User-Features & Subfeatures/Under-The-Hood Features
+- MVP: 'MVP's (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack'
+- Feedback_Learning: Learning, Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~agile)
+We can communicate about, coordinate about, and align reasonably on specific project definition areas and prevent projects from failing and turning into liabilities for misunderstood, unobserved, undocumented, reasons over and over in endless cycles of failure due to preventable ignorance and blindness.

 We can communicate and coordinate in these areas and ways:
 We can communicate across space.
 We can communicate across time.